What's in a name? France's Le Pen proposes far-right rebrand

 - Bannon support -

-Le Pen won a historic 10 million votes as she lost to President Emmanuel Macron in last May's national election, but her score of 34 percent was lower than expected and she has admitted to mistakes during her campaign.
+Le Pen won a historic 10 million votes in last May's run-off presidential election which she lost to Emmanuel Macron, but her score of 34 percent was lower than expected and she has admitted to mistakes during her campaign.

 Her top campaign aide Florian Philippot has quit to start a rival far-right party, while her popular niece, Marion Marechal-Le Pen, is taking time out from politics.